campuscode/rails-guides-pt-BR/pt-BR/upgrading_ruby_on_rails.md

 It is recommended that you do not set columns equal to a `String`, but pass a `Hash` instead, which will be converted to and from a JSON string automatically.

-Upgrading from Rails 4.1 to Rails 4.2
+Atualizando do Rails 4.1 para o Rails 4.2
 -------------------------------------

 ### Web Console